M041997/InsertCoinScrapper/README.md

     from bs4 import BeautifulSoup
     import smtplib

-    //A webscrapper for an item prices on insertcoinclothing.com using the beautiful soup library.
+    #A webscrapper for an item prices on insertcoinclothing.com using the beautiful soup library.

     URLS = ('http://www.insertcoinclothing.com/hoodies/ryuji-777.html')